 When we think of death, we are referring to the end of someone’s physical presence on earth.
 But as we all know and have experienced, that is certainly not the end of the influence they have on our lives.
 Their presence carries on a non-physical life within each of us.
 The memory of them, the guidance they gave us during their life adheres itself to our being.
-This is how we are able to carry on their memory, their legacy.
-More importantly, how we are able to move forward with a greater sense of purpose, to live.
+This is how we can carry on their memory, their legacy, more importantly, how we can move forward with a greater sense of purpose, to live.

 The Death of Self

-We often engage in behaviors that keep us from living fully and true to ourselves because of deeply felt cultural and/or familial expectations.
-When realizing these shifts a slow or, in some instances, a quick death of self begins to take place.
+We often engage in behaviors that prevent us from living fully and authentically because of deeply ingrained cultural and/or familial expectations.
+When realizing these shifts, a slow or, in some instances, a rapid decline of the self begins to occur.

 Maybe it is the death of a behavior that began in our childhood that continues to define us.
 The one that sticks like glue even though it no longer serves us, but is comfortable in its uncomfortableness.
-That behavior we fall back on when we dare to venture beyond our zone of convenience.
-Only when doing so, we realize that we are not okay with the reality of it.
+That behavior we fall back on when we dare to venture beyond our comfort zone.
+Only when doing so do we realize that we are not okay with the reality of it.

 The life and death of self.

-For me, the death of denial began its slow and painful decent when my daughter admitted to having an addiction to alcohol at the age of 21.
+For me, the death of denial began its slow and painful descent when my daughter admitted to having an addiction to alcohol at the age of 21.
 Before that time, I had shrouded myself in denial toward any existence of problems she had in her teens.
-I talked as if her behavior and attitude was normal for that age.
+I talked as if her behavior and attitude were typical for that age.
 I firmly believed it would pass with time and maturity.

 Every time I came across evidence of her drinking, I would play the blame game in my mind.
-I never revealed to anyone the evidence I discovered.
+I never revealed the evidence I discovered to anyone.
 At the time, it was too distressing.
 Bottles under her bed, social media posts, text messages and phone locations I creeped, are just a few examples.
-Then there were the more obvious signs, a minor in possession and a DUI, parties at our house when we were gone.
+Then there were the more apparent signs: a minor in possession and a DUI, parties at our house when we were gone.
 I continued to play the blame game and tout how she was in the wrong place at the wrong time and was simply making bad choices.
 But if I am being honest, I made similar choices at her age, but was never caught.

 Trusting Instincts